asyncapi/website/pages/blog/conference-2023.md

 ##  Attendance

 Though you may have an idea of how the attendance went, the best takeaway is that we had time to network, connect, and learn during the conferences.
 Being our first year, we did fairly well regarding attendance numbers.
-Here is a breakdown of attendance in each city:
-- In London, over 30 people attended in person.
-- In Madrid, we had 50 people attend in person, and the livestream had 437 views.
+We had 230+ individuals who attended in person, and our conference livestream received over 820 views.

-- In Bangalore, we had around 25 people attend in person, and the livestream received 377 views.
+In addition, we had an AsyncAPI vendor-neutral booth in Paris, where people could learn about the specification and promote the conference.
-- In Paris, we don't have a total number, but we had a full house on the conference day.
-We had a booth where we advertised AsyncAPI on a vendor-neutral stand.

 ## Who Made AACoT'23 Possible